 - Click Scan now.

-We also strongly recommend using a professional AntiVirus software in order to be sure that any virus threat will be scanned, found, and deleted from your PC.
+We also strongly recommend using professional antivirus software in order to be sure that any virus threat will be scanned, found, and deleted from your PC.

 2. Delete current user profile

 A lot of users resolved the problem by simply deleting their user account and creating a new one.
 Due to corruption of dedicated files that are responsible for configuring the user profile.

-Now, reasons for this unwelcome occurrence are to be found in a malware infection, which tends to corrupt system files or even clones them.
+Now, the reasons for this unwelcome occurrence are to be found in a malware infection, which tends to corrupt system files or even clones them.

 Yes, you’ll need to backup your data and reconfigure some minor things, but the problem should be resolved.
 Here’s how to do it in a few simple steps: